Smithfield in Isle of Wight County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil • Waterways & Vessels.
 A significant historical date for this entry is May 29, 1862.

 Location.
 37° 6.544′ N, 76° 39.459′ W. Marker is in Smithfield, Virginia, in Isle of Wight County.
-Marker can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
+It can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 15080 Talcott Ter, Smithfield VA 23430, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Architecture (within shouting distance of this marker); African Americans at Fort Huger (within shouting distance of this marker); The Historic James and its Tributaries (within shouting distance of this marker); Powder Magazine (within shouting distance of this marker); Hot Shot Furnace & Shell House (about 300 feet away, measured in a direct line); The Fort (about 300 feet away); Fort Entrance & Defense (about 300 feet away); North Bastion (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Fort Architecture (within shouting distance of this marker); African Americans at Fort Huger (within shouting distance of this marker); The Historic James and its Tributaries (within shouting distance of this marker); Powder Magazine (within shouting distance of this marker); Hot Shot Furnace & Shell House (about 300 feet away, measured in a direct line); The Fort (about 300 feet away); Fort Entrance & Defense (about 300 feet away); North Bastion (about 300 feet away).
 Touch for a list and map of all markers in Smithfield.

 Also see . . .
 Fort Huger.
 Isle of Wight County Museum (Submitted on April 6, 2024.)